elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     20K /mnt

-I just mounted the file system, I didn&#8217;t put any files on it.
+I just mounted the file system, I didn't put any files on it.

 ### Swap File System